jasonrclark/rails4.0.1.rc3_issue/README.md

 I'm aware that the `mysql` gem isn't the favorite vs. `mysql2`, but using it with Rails 4.0.0 worked fine, and update to 4.0.1.rc3 broke for me.

+This was entered as https://github.com/rails/rails/issues/12647 and got addressed in 4.0.1.rc4.
+Hurray!

 App was created with typical progression:

 ```